xshyamx/blogger2hugo/README.md

 # Blogger Backup to Markdown #

 A simple CLI utility to convert the [blogger backup][blogger-backup] generated xml file into a list of markdown files with some basic front matter.
-Only posts are exported everything else is ignored
+Only posts are exported everything else is ignored.
+No processing of the post content is done.

 ## Build & Run ##